All Episodes

 dan friesen

-That was a headline from Wired, and the reason this is kind of inconvenient for Alex to work into his rant is because it's not about the Dems or the globalists calling Trump or Elon a Nazi.
+And the reason this is kind of inconvenient for Alex to work into his rant is because it's not about the Dems or the globalists calling Trump or Elon a Nazi.

 It's about Nazis saying, hey, Elon is doing our thing.

-The article cites a Nazi meme channel admin from Telegram posting, we are fucking back, in response to Musk's gesture.
+The article cites a Nazi meme channel admin from Telegram posting, We are fucking back in response to Musk's gesture.

 That's incredible.